swiftbytegbr/gmc-daemon/README.md

-# GMC Early Access - Daemon
+# Game Manager Cloud - Daemon
+## ARK Server Manager for ARK Ascended

 **"Game Manager Cloud" is a web application to manage game servers — especially ARK: Ascended servers.
 You can host servers on your own dedicated machines, while allowing you to manage and organize all ark servers across different